Louis-MG/AugmentedReallityProject/README.md

 * In the new directory , add the .obj and .mtl file for the molecules you want to use in the reaction.

-Add the .png file that must will be use as the icon on the main menu of the website.
-(TODO: there is no restriction ont the iamge for now, but use small images)
+Add the .png file that will be use as the icon on the main menu of the website.
+(TODO: there is no restriction ont the image for now, but we recommend small images)

 Finally create a configReaction.js that must follow the template at ./static/assets/configReactionTemplate.js